brisktest/brisk-extension/README.md

   So I change it to "someothername.json"

-  Nope it keeps printing the first value it loaded with, even though it knows it got updated
+  Nope it keeps printing the first value it loaded with, even though it knows it got updated cause it called the handler.

-ok weird - lets just output the event to make sure it makes sense
-		console.log("Brisk: User setting changed event is ", JSON.stringify(event))

-Ahhhh the config needs to be refetched after the even gets in.
+Ahhhh the config needs to be refetched after the event gets in, I assumed the config would automatically update but not so.

 ```